LehighIAC/ITAC-Automation/README.md

 2. Copy all AR files into `ARs` directory
 3. Run `Compiler.py`
 4. Follow the instructions of the script

+### Requirements of AR files:
+1. No requirement for filename, as long as it's `.docx`
+2. Doesn't matter if the file is made from Python template, Excel template, or by hand.
+The only requirement is no external links (break links if you use Excel template).
+3. The title should be "AR *: abcdefg" or "AAR *: abcdefg".
+Case insensitive.
+Open View -> Outline, the title should be **level 1**.
+5. All sub titles, such as "Recommend Actions", "Anticipated Savings" should be **body text** in outline view.
+Then set it to **bold, 1.5x line spacing, and 6pt spacing before paragraph**.
+Otherwise the automatic table of contents will be broken.

 ## Supported AR templates